The Ultimate Guide To Working Out At Home

 3. Flat Bench Dumbbell Fly

-- Brace your core and, with control, push the dumbbells directly above your chest.
-Turn the dumbbells so that they face one
+Slowly lower yourself while keeping the dumbbells at chest - Brace your core and, with control, push the dumbbells directly above your chest.

-- When the dumbbells are parallel with the ground, pause, and return to the starting position.
+Each dumbbell will follow the arcing motion to the side of your - When the dumbbells are parallel with the ground, pause, and return to the starting position.

 Here’s a video demonstration: